simplyblock/vela-studio/apps/docs/CONTRIBUTING.md

 ### Tutorials

 Tutorials are goal-oriented.
-They help a reader to finish a large, complex goal, such as setting up a web app that uses multiple Supabase features.
+They help a reader to finish a large, complex goal, such as setting up a web app that uses multiple Vela features.

 Tutorials mix prose explanations with procedures (lists of steps for the reader to follow).
 They provide context for why certain instructions are given.